History of Zionism (pre-1948): Rise of the Nazis

+While Nazi authorities didn't support a Jewish State, they saw Jewish emigration as beneficial to their early attempts for the expulsion of German Jews.
+This saw Nazis favouring Zionist organisations over other Jewish organisations.

-Heydrich ordered in 1935 the prohibition of speeches who advised Jews to remain in Germany.
+Nazis also saw Zionist ideas and rhetoric as justifying Nazi anti-assimilation laws.
+With the Nazi diplomat Vicco von Bülow-Schwante stating that "there exists no reason to paralyse Zionist tendencies in Germany because Zionism does not contradict the National Socialist goal of gradually eliminating the Jews from Germany."
+Reinhard Heydrich ordered in 1935 the prohibition of speeches who advised Jews to remain in Germany.
 Zionism and emigration narratives were promoted by the SS.

-For example, even when Jews were excluded from Nazi film industry, Zionist Union of Germany was allowed to organise segregated production and distribution outlets, by the German Propaganda Ministry.
+This was exemplified in how although Jews were excluded from the Nazi film industry, the Zionist Union of Germany was allowed to organise segregated production and distribution outlets, by the German Propaganda Ministry.

-Even if Nazi attitude towards Zionism was favourable, it was contradictory, as economic restriction on Jews prevented emigration.
-Eichmann visited Palestine in 1937 for illegal immigration mediations with Haganah Zionists but they were cut off by British authorities.
+Even if Nazi attitude towards Zionism were favourable, it was contradictory, as the economic restrictions imposed on Jews prevented the opportunity for many to emigrate.
+Adolf Eichmann visited Palestine in 1937 for illegal immigration mediations with Haganah Zionists but they were cut off by British authorities.